Mr. Krabs: In other media

 Mr. Krabs has been featured in various merchandise such as plush toys, video games, comics, and trading cards.
 The Krabs family restaurant, the Krusty Krab, has been the basis for a Lego playset and many replicas at attractions.
 A float modeled after the Krusty Krab, featuring a costumed mascot of Pearl that greeted guests and an animatronic Mr. Krabs, regularly appeared at Sea World's weekly "SpongeBob ParadePants" parade.
 A full-size replica of the building was built in Ramallah, Palestine in 2014.
 In January 2016, Nickelodeon's parent company Viacom filed a lawsuit against the operators of a similar for-profit "Krusty Krab" restaurant set to open in Texas.
 A Texas federal judge ruled in January 2017 that the planned restaurant violated Viacom's rights to the SpongeBob property, thus halting its construction.

 In 2011, the indie rock group Yo La Tengo performed a live version of the Krusty Krab commercial from the episode "As Seen on TV" at El Rey Theatre in Los Angeles, California.
 Included as part of Yo La Tengo's first tour, it starred Ira Kaplan as Mr. Krabs.
 Billy Gil of L.A.
 Record praised the performance as a whole and called Kaplan's impression "dead-on."
 An episode of the sketch comedy series Robot Chicken titled "Major League of Extraordinary Gentlemen" includes a skit that stars Mr. Krabs and Pearl.
 The segment, animated in stop motion like most other sketches on the program, features Mr. Krabs using crab legs as the secret ingredient for Krabby Patties.

 A track on The Best Day Ever, a 2006 soundtrack album, titled "Fishin' for Money" features the vocal performance of Clancy Brown as Mr. Krabs.
-In the 2017 Broadway musical based on SpongeBob, Krabs, played by Brian Ray Norris, sings a duet with Pearl titled "Daddy Knows Best," an original composition written by Alex Ebert that highlights the characters' differences.
+In the 2017 Broadway musical based on SpongeBob, Krabs, played by Brian Ray Norris, sings a duet with Pearl titled "Daddy Knows Best", an original composition written by Alex Ebert that highlights the characters' differences.
 In his pre-Broadway review of the musical, Variety's Steven Oxman asserted that the musical's version of Mr. Krabs "fall[s] flat" compared to his animated counterpart, and that the theatrical adaptation "finds no humor or wit or even edge in Mr. Krabs' obsession with money, nor in the nonsensical element that his daughter is a whale."

-In 2020, a parody fangame entitled Mr. Krabs Overdoses on Ketamine was created by animator ThrillDaWill.
-It involves a "hard on his luck" Mr. Krabs deciding to "fight tooth and nail in order to make ends meet for (his) crippling ketamine addiction."
-The game would achieve enormous popularity on Twitch with the speedrunning community, with the goal of seeing who would be the fastest to complete the game.